Know before you go

 Grazing animalsCattle at times

 The reserve has a number of interconnected rides and there is a waymarked path from the New Barns entrance (Pickles Meadow) through the wood to Sands Field and the sailing club (1km/0.6 miles).
-Visitors are asked to keep to the paths.

 When to visit

-Opening timesOpen at all times
+Opening timesOpen all year round

 Best time to visitApril to July, September to November